A glossary of common New Relic Alerts terms. For an explanation of how basic Alerts concepts are related, see Alerts concepts and workflow.

 See health status.

 Universal Time Coordinated (UTC), or Coordinated Universal Time, is a standard timestamp for synchronizing time around the world.
-New Relic Alerts defaults to UTC, but you can switch to your time zone (defined from (account) > User preferences).
+Alerts defaults to UTC, but you can switch to your time zone (defined from (account) > User preferences).
 You can also offset UTC when using the New Relic REST API (v2).